aisichenko/install_python/README.md

 Now we will set up `pip`.
 This is a platform to easily install packages, example `pip install numpy` install numpy, a powerful math processing package.

-First, open GitBash (or another command prompt).
-Type `python` and press enter.
-If Python is installed correctly, you should see output that says something like `python 3.7`.
+First, open GitBash.
+Type `python -i` and press enter.
+If Python is installed correctly, you should see output that says something like `python 3.7` and a command line to enter python commands.
+Type `exit()` to exit that.
 If you receive a message, `Python is not recognized as an internal or external command, operable program or batch file`, then Python is either not installed or the system variable path hasn’t been set.
 You’ll need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
 If you see this problem on GitBash, [this](https://stackoverflow.com/questions/22869192/git-bash-wont-run-my-python-files) link has a solution.
 If that doesn't work, follow the instructions [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages) where you add the python path environment variable manually through Windows advanced system settings.

 Next, navigate to the location of the `get-pip.py` file you downloaded above (e.g. `cd /yourpath`).
 Then run,